datatalkbv/datatalkbv.github.io/docs/eula.md

    c) Remove, alter or obscure any proprietary notice (including any notice of copyright or trademark) of DataTalk or its affiliates, partners, suppliers or the licensors of the Service.
    d) Use the Service in any manner that could damage, disable, overburden, or impair it or interfere with any other party's use of the Service.
    e) Attempt to gain unauthorized access to any portion or feature of the Service, or any other systems or networks connected to the Service or to any DataTalk server.

+4.4 Updates and Upgrades: DataTalk may provide updates and upgrades to the Service as described in Section 16 of this EULA.

+4.5 Support and Maintenance: DataTalk shall provide support and maintenance services for the Service in accordance with its standard support and maintenance terms.

+4.6 Authorized Users: You may permit authorized users to use the Service in accordance with this EULA.
+You shall ensure that the maximum number of authorized users that you allow to access and use the Service does not exceed the number of user subscriptions you have purchased.

 ## 5. Intellectual Property Rights